Katherine M. Yates: Publications

-Yates wrote allegorical stories explaining Christian Science principles to young readers.
+Yates wrote allegorical stories explaining Christian Science principles to young readers, though Yates also emphasized these stories "are not written primarily for children in years; but are for the little girl or boy within, who never has grown up, and never will grow up."
 Mary Baker Eddy recommended Yates's book On the Way There to her readers in 1904.
 She was a member of the National League of American Pen Women and the Authors League of America.